About Roche Courbon Castle

 Roche Courbon Castle history

 A castle was built around 1475 by Jehan de Latour upon a rocky outcrop in the midst of marshland on a site which had been inhabited since prehistoric times.
 In the 17th century, the Courbon family, who had occupied the castle for two centuries, transformed it into a more comfortable residence.

 As the marquis would not flee during the French Revolution, the château was not sold.
-His daughter Charlotte married an aide de camp of Napoleon however because upkeep was so expensive, however, the château became abandoned during the following hundred years.
+His daughter Charlotte married an aide de camp of Napoleon however because upkeep was so expensive.
+Despite the advantageous match, the château nevertheless became abandoned during the following century.

-The château has a jardin à la française, redone in 1936-1939, featuring a terrace with an Italian gallery, a monumental stairway, a parterre with four compartments and a fountain, topiary, and statues.
-The property is entered via the Porte des Lions, an imposing 17th century edifice.
-Inside the moat is the keep, an ancient tower.
+The château has a typically French garden redone in 1936-1939, featuring a terrace with an Italian gallery, a monumental stairway, a parterre with four compartments and a fountain, topiary, and statues.
+The property is entered via the Porte des Lions, within which stands the ancient keep tower.

-The gardens include orchard, flower garden, geometrical flower beds and lawns surrounding a small lake (‘mirror pool’).
-The river Bruant flows through the gardens, feeding the water features.
+The gardens include orchard, flower garden, geometrical flower beds and lawns surrounding a small lake (‘mirror pool’) with the river Bruant flowing through the gardens, feeding the water features.

-In the grounds are some Stone Age cave dwellings, at the base of sandstone cliffs, in woodland close by the river Bruant.
-Prehistoric finds from the site are housed in the keep museum.
+Hidden in the grounds are also some Stone Age cave dwellings, at the base of sandstone cliffs, encased by woodland.
+Any prehistoric finds from the site are housed in the keep museum.

 Just outside of Saint-Porchaire off the D137, Roche Courbon Castle is easily reached by car.
 An hour and a half drive from Bordeaux along the A10, the castle is also only 50 minutes from Cognac.

 Discover the best castles in Aquitaine, from Château d'Agonac to The Château de Barbezieux.